core-wg/coral/draft-ietf-core-coral.md

 CoRAL makes extensive use of resource identifiers.
 See {{Section 7 of RFC3986}} for security considerations relating to URIs.
-See {{Section 8 of RFC3987}} for security considerations relating to IRIs.
 See {{Section 7 of I-D.ietf-core-href}} for security considerations relating to CRIs.